balabmp/gradle-spring-boot-starter/README.md

     mkdir gradle-spring-boot-starter
     cd gradle-spring-boot-starter

 Initialize a new Gradle project
 -------------------------------
+Execute the following command to create a new Gradle project:

     gradle init

-  * this creates a few starter files & directories in your project
+This creates a few starter files & directories in your project:

     ├── build.gradle
     ├── gradle
     │   └── wrapper
     │       ├── gradle-wrapper.jar
     │       └── gradle-wrapper.properties
     ├── gradlew
     ├── gradlew.bat
     └── settings.gradle

 `build.gradle` is the place that will describe how to compile your project, run tests and generate any required artifacts.

 The `gradle` directory contains the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
 The Gradle Wrapper is the preferred way of running Gradle, because it ensures that anyone using your project is using the exact same version of Gradle.

+`settings.gradle` is a place to put various configuration settings used by the main `build.gradle` file.
+You'll notice that currently all it has in it is the name of the project

 `gradlew` & `gradlew.bat` are the Gradle Wrapper runners for Unix & Windows respectively.

 From now on, instead of typing `gradle <taskname>`, you'll run `./gradlew <taskname>`

-  `settings.gradle` is a place to put various configuration settings used by the main `build.gradle` file.
-You'll notice that currently all it has in it is the name of the project

 Learn about Gradle Tasks
 ------------------------
 Run this command to see what tasks are currently available with your project

     ./gradlew tasks